 Tutorial Video FAQs

 Tutorial videos can range in cost depending on whether you want to create the videos in-house or outsource them.
-Though it may seem cheaper to create video tutorials in-house, there are many costs associated with it, including the time it takes employees to manage the project, the cost of equipment, and software licenses.
-On the other hand, a video production company has all the knowledge and equipment already on hand.
-This frees up resources and manpower for work on other projects.
-Outsourced production is usually cheaper for most brands.
+Though it may seem cheaper to create video tutorials in-house, there are many costs associated with product videos, including the time it takes employees to manage the project, the cost of equipment, and software licences.

 Tutorial content is multimedia created to teach people.
 Within eCommerce, tutorial content often contains information about how to use products, instructions for repairing or replacing components, or explanations of concepts related to products.